-If you're a pregnant or breastfeeding moms who suffer from allergies, eczema, hay fever, or allergy-related asthma…a recent study shows if mom takes specific probiotics while pregnant and breastfeeding, baby’s risk of developing eczema during the first 24 months of life is significantly reduced.
+If you are currently pregnant or breastfeeding and suffer from allergies, eczema, hay fever, or allergy-related asthma…a recent study shows if mom takes specific probiotics while pregnant and breastfeeding, baby’s risk of developing eczema during the first 24 months of life is significantly reduced.

 That's great news!
 There are literally hundreds of strains of probiotics and each have various functions.
 The two strains shown effective in this particular study are Lactobacillus rhamnosus and Bifidobacterium longum (1).
 This is not the first study to show a relationship between mom taking probiotics during pregnancy and baby’s reduced risk of allergy (2, 3).

 Need another reason to consider adding probiotics to your pregnancy diet?
 Perhaps no group has as many digestive issues as pregnant women!
 Whether it's heartburn, constipation, cramping, or diarrhea, pregnancy comes with a host of digestive ailments.
 No fun at all!